 There are many ways to roast coffee.
-The method you choose should be influenced 1) how much roasted coffee you need and 2) how much money you want to spend.
+The method you choose should be influenced by how much roasted coffee you need and how much money you want to spend.
 Whether you choose a D.I.Y. approach or a small appliance matters depends mostly on how you like to approach things, and if you want more or less automation.

-Do-It-Yourself Methods The D.I.Y. approach is a great way to get started, especially if you can re-purpose an electric hot air Popcorn Popper that you have in a cupboard, or can find second-hand.
+The D.I.Y. approach is a great way to get started, especially if you can re-purpose an electric hot air Popcorn Popper that you have in a cupboard, or can find second-hand.
 You can even find them cheaply in a hardware store, Target or Wal-Mart usually.
 You can also use a skillet, a stovetop popper, or a cookie sheet in the oven.
 These latter methods roast less evenly and require some technique to get good results, that is why we recommend the air popper method.

 An appliance gives you a built-in timer, a way to collect chaff, and (depending on the model) some control over the temperature and air flow.
 Some models have smoke suppression.
-Air roasters takes less than10 minutes, roast very evenly without scorching, and are better for small amounts of coffee.
+Air roasters take less than 10 minutes, roast very evenly without scorching, and are better for small amounts of coffee.
 The advantages of drum roasting are a larger batch size and an even roast, but these machines require more attention and generate more smoke.

 See our Home Roasting FAQ for more help finding the right roaster for you.